Moamen-Abdelkawy/Usage-Patterns-of-Bay-Wheels-Bicycle-Sharing-System/README.md

 ## Useful Feedback

-I Changed the color encoding and the size of some plots based on helpful feedback from my family.
+I changed the color encoding and the size of some plots based on helpful feedback from my lovely and artistic wife, Heba Abdeen.

 ## Resources
 - [Bay Wheels trip history data](https://s3.amazonaws.com/baywheels-data/index.html)